JACK RUSSELL MUSIC – GENERAL FAQs

 Q: When do I receive royalties from airplay on radio, TV or film?

 A: Usually, for domestic income it takes at least nine to twelve months from the airplay date to the date of payment.
-The amount of time varies considerably, depending where your track was played and what performing rights organisation (PRO) you are a member of (e.g. BMI, PRS, SOCAN, ASCAP, JACAP).
+The amount of time varies considerably, depending where your track was played and what performing rights organisation (PRO) you are a member of (e.g., BMI, PRS For Music, SOCAN, ASCAP, JACAP etc).

 We distribute your royalties to you 4 times a year.
 Your UK radio royalties will appear on your statement approximately 6 months after the date the song was played.
 Royalty rates vary hugely across different radio stations.
 Please refer to the FAQ below on how much you will earn.